gedsmit/avatar_get/README.md

 ## Reflections and Future Work

-This project served as an excellent opportunity to delve deeper into GANs and learn about end-to-end deployment of deep learning models in a real-life scenario.
+This project provided us with an invaluable opportunity to delve deeper into GANs and gain practical experience in deploying deep learning models in real-life scenarios.

-The project borrows its primary model structure from a Kaggle project and uses pretrained weights.
-The training process proved to be challenging due to the complex nature of GANs, reminding us of the intricate balance needed to effectively train such models.
-We modified the discriminator model by incorporating a pretrained VGG16 model, which improved the model's performance.

-The use of Google Colab presented a hurdle due to its limitations, which reinforced the importance of robust hardware for deep learning tasks.
-Despite these challenges, we were able to train the model for 200 epochs.

-In the future, we plan to continue enhancing the model's performance and training it for more epochs.
-We also plan to experiment with different GAN architectures and training techniques to improve the quality of the generated avatars.
-We look forward to updating our model and delivering even better results in avatar generation.
+Initially, we encountered challenges due to the limitations of Google Colab.
+However, after investing time and effort into addressing these issues, we were able to train our model for an extended period of 1000 epochs.
+Unfortunately, despite the increased training duration, the results did not meet our expectations in terms of avatar quality.

+These results highlight the complexity and sensitivity of GANs, where achieving optimal performance requires careful tuning of various parameters and architectural choices.
+It is evident that further research and experimentation are necessary to generate avatars of higher quality.

+In future work, we plan to explore alternative architectures and training techniques to enhance the performance of our model.
+This could involve investigating advanced GAN variants, such as Progressive GANs or StyleGAN, which have shown promising results in generating realistic and diverse images.

+Additionally, we aim to address the limitations of our current approach by exploring strategies such as data augmentation, regularization techniques, or adjusting the loss functions.
+These techniques have the potential to further improve the quality of the generated avatars and increase their resemblance to real anime faces.

+By continuing our research and refining the model, we hope to achieve better results and contribute to the advancement of avatar generation techniques.
+We acknowledge that there is still much to learn in this field, and we are excited about the future possibilities and the potential impact of our work.